pawlikowskijm/TendersApi/README.md

 Retrieves a list of public tenders from the local cache.
 This endpoint supports filtering, sorting, and pagination.

+⚠️ **Note:** You have to know, that correct usage of this endpoint requires some warmup from fresh started API (max.
+5 minutes) — it has to fetch data from source API which is not available at start of API service.

 ---

 ## 🔄 Request